RaquelDiazMar/100DaysOfCode/Readme.md

 Day 71 or how to perform some __Data Exploration with Pandas__: College Major vs. Your Salary

 Day 72 or how to perform __Data visualization with Matplotlib__: Programming Languages

+Day 73 or how to __Aggregate & Merge Data with Pandas__: Analyse the LEGO Dataset